This post has been updated. It was originally published on July 10, 2003.

 Yet disrupting even one little part of a storm system, especially a system as massive as a hurricane, which can produce as much energy as the total global power output, will be mighty difficult.
 Here are three ideas in the works:

-1. Recent research indicates that in order to form, a tornado needs both a cold, rainy downdraft and a warm updraft.
+1. Research indicates that in order to form, a tornado needs both a cold, rainy downdraft and a warm updraft.
 To stop a tornado from forming, just heat this cold downdraft until it’s cold no longer.
 And how would one do this, you ask?
 Simple: Blast it with beams of microwaves from a fleet of satellites.
 The satellites would collect solar energy, transform it into microwaves, and send a beam down to Earth.
 The beams would be focused on cold downdrafts, heating them like last night’s leftovers.
 The European Space Agency has funded initial studies on building this type of satellite, though it hopes to use the satellites as high-altitude solar-power stations, not as weather modifiers.

 2. Hurricanes get most of their energy from evaporating seawater, which is why they quickly die out over land.
 To prevent this evaporation, spray a thin layer of oil over the water.
 This should stop, or at least weaken, a Caribbean hurricane before it devastates Miami.

 3. Divert the path of a hurricane by heating the atmosphere in front of it, presumably with the aforementioned microwave satellites, or with a giant orbiting mirror that reflects the sun’s energy.

 All this, as should be expected, is still at the extreme hypothetical stage.
 Not only will we need to develop the ability to monitor storms on a much finer scale than is currently possible, we’ll also have to create and coordinate the intervening energy sources.
 Yet localized weather control is not pure fantasy: A study published in Nature showed that high-altitude jet contrails create lower day-to-night temperature swings—without even blowing anything up.